containers/buildah/demos/README.md

 1. To help automate some of the tutorial material so that Buildah newcomers can walk through some of the concepts.
 2. For Buildah enthusiasts and practitioners to use for demos at educational presentations - college classes, Meetups etc.

 It is assumed that you have installed Buildah and Podman on your machine.

     $ sudo yum -y install podman buildah

+For the Docker compatibility demo you will also need to install Docker.

+    $ sudo yum -y install docker

+Replace `yum` with `dnf` if required.

 ## Building from scratch demo